deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

 When the value of :py:attr:`~mrsimulator.simulator.ConfigSimulator.decompose_spectrum` is ``spin_system``, the resulting simulation is a series of subspectra corresponding to individual spin systems.
-The number of subspectra equals the number of spin systems within the simulator object.
+The number of subspectra equals the number of spin systems within the Simulator instance.
 Consider the same system as above, now run with decompose_spectrum as ``spin_system``.
 .. skip: next